sseek001/public-fall23-aveerasa/syllabus.md

 This section (CRN 23408) will be delivered face-to-face in a traditional classroom.
 Tues/Thurs 11am-12:15pm, BAL 2063.

-All course materials will be made available in Canvas or via GitHub.
+All course materials will be made available in Canvas (<https://canvas.odu.edu/courses/140707>) or via GitHub (<https://github.com/odu-cs625-datavis/public-fall23>).

 ## Requirements